harikrishnanponath/tick-tick_android/README.md

 # Remember The Task
-Tick Tick application used to log the worked hours
+A small offline app to log the work hours and to view total hours and total pay

 # Team(Group 10)
 - Harimol Sivadas